khoury-systems/khoury-helm-charts/README.md

-# khoury-helm-charts
+# Khoury Helm Charts

-Helm Chart repo with Actions to build charts
+This repo is intended to hold the public helm charts used by Khoury IT for running services.